Cancer Care

 These sections below will open and have more content inside

 Bladder cancer poses a significant public health challenge in Europe, ranking as the 5th most prevalent cancer and the 4th most common in men in Europe.
 Each year, over 224,000 new cases are diagnosed in Europe with 165,000 people diagnosed in the EU alone, placing a significant impact on healthcare systems and society.
-It is estimated that over 52,000 lives are lost annually to this disease in the EU, with projections indicating a worrying bladder cancer incidence increase to 219,000 by 2030 (Updated in February 2025).
+It is estimated that over 52,000 lives are lost annually to this disease in the EU, with projections indicating a worrying bladder cancer incidence increase to 219,000 by 2030.

-Working with the World Bladder Cancer Patient Coalition: The EAU and the World Bladder Cancer Patient Coalition (WBCPC) have authored a White Paper on Bladder Cancer, which details our community’s policy recommendations on how the EU can take decisive policy action to decrease the impact of Bladder Cancer throughout Europe.
+- The World Bladder Cancer Patient Coalition: The EAU and the World Bladder Cancer Patient Coalition (WBCPC) have authored a White Paper on Bladder Cancer, which details our community’s policy recommendations on how the EU can take decisive policy action to decrease the impact of Bladder Cancer throughout Europe.
+Stemming from the White Paper on Bladder Cancer and with the objective to reach policymakers with clear calls to action, the WBCPC and the EAU have developed an infographic which summarises the content of the paper and includes a checklist for policymakers.

 Kidney cancer, in particular Renal Cell Carcinoma (RCC), constitutes a health challenge across Europe.
 While RCC may represent a modest percentage of all cancers, its impact is far from negligible.
 In 2020, Europe accounted for over 138,000 new cases, a figure that underscores the need for concerted policy action.